DevExpress-Examples/devextreme-examples-template/ASP.NET Core/Readme.md

 The resulted bundles will be located in the `wwwroot` folder:
 * `css/vendor.css` - a file with all CSS styles.
-* `css/icons` and `css/fonts` - folders that contains fonts and icons for DevExtreme themes.
+* `css/icons` and `css/fonts` - folders that contain fonts and icons for DevExtreme themes.
 * `js/vendor.js` - a file that contains all scripts.

 The default bundle includes jQuery, Bootstrap, and DevExtreme.